chrisvdm/hamburger-icon-animate/README.md

 First, <a href="https://github.com/3leanore/hamburger-icon-animate/archive/master.zip" title="download the code">download</a> the repo.
 Copy the script and css folder contents into your css and script folders.

-Copy the code inside main.css into your main css file.
+Copy the code inside hia.css into your main css file.
 It purely contains the styling for the hamburger.
 You can edit the styling properties 'width', 'height' and 'background-color' but not 'position' and 'z-index'.
 Changing those properties could break the animation.

 _Important: Keep animation.css as a separate file inside the same folder as your main stylesheet._